jianminchen/Leetcode_Julia/Practice history/2020 June to July Facebook phone screen/ReadMe.md

 4 more mock interviews on interviewing.io as an interviewee.
 One mock interview from a friend this coming Saturday. <br>
 Count down three days.
 Party is over for phone screen!
 Chao!
 (Mexico goodbye!)<br>

+Also I will start to work on algorithms on leetcode mock interview phone screen nonstop for two days. <br>
+I will plan to work on 10 to 20 algorithms a day.
+I need to get ideas how to improve myself in terms of problem solving.